Reciprocal versus Parasocial Relationships in Online Social Networks: Structure and Evolution

 \section{Structure and Evolution}

-In this section, we study both global and local structures and evolutions of reciprocal and parasocial edges.
+In this section, we compare both global and local structures and their evolutions of reciprocal edges with those of parasocial edges.
 Specifically, we explore the global one via studying degree homophily of the parasocial and reciprocal versions of the directed online social networks; we probe the local one via looking into the corresponding clustering coeffients.